Celebrity Supporters and Patrons

 She is seen here at Chimfunfunshi Chimpanzee Orphanage in Zambia.

-John Challis (Boycie) - Actor and Tusk Patron since 1992, pictured here with his wife Carol Anne.
+John Challis - Actor and Tusk Patron since 1992, pictured here with his wife Carol Anne.

 Ben Fogle - Television Presenter and Tusk supporter since 2005, pictured here at Lewa Wildlife Conservancy in Northern Kenya before competing in the 2005 Safaricom Marathon.

 Joanna Lumley - Actor and Tusk supporter since 2004.
-She is seen here on location in Kenya for the BBC1 'Born to be Wild' series.
+Joanna is seen here on location in Kenya for the BBC1 'Born to be Wild' series.

 The programme featured the relocation of endangered Rothschild Giraffe from Lewa to the Kigio Wildlife Conservancy.

-Alistair McGowan - Actor and Impressionist, and Tusk supporter since 2003.
+Alistair McGowan - Actor, impressionist and Tusk supporter since 2003.

-Dr. Richard Leakey - Campaigner and Palaeontologist, and Tusk Patron since 1997.
+Dr. Richard Leakey - Campaigner, palaeontologist and Tusk Patron since 1997.